Pac (wrestler): Return to Dragongate (2018–2019)

-All Elite Wrestling
+All Elite Wrestling (2019–present)

-Feud with Kenny Omega (2019–2020)
+Various feuds (2019–2020)

 On 8 January 2019, Pac was announced as one of the first signees to All Elite Wrestling (AEW).
 At AEW's inaugural rally in Jacksonville, Pac interrupted Adam Page, setting up a feud between the two wrestlers.
 At AEW's second rally in Las Vegas, a match between Page and Pac was officially announced for the company's inaugural event, Double or Nothing.
 However, in late May the match was cancelled due to "creative differences".
 They wrestled a match for independent promotion Wrestle Gate Pro on 17 May a week before Double or Nothing.
 Page won the match by disqualification and after the match, Pac attacked Page's knee and said that his goal all along was to injure Page and with that done, he had no reason to show up at Double or Nothing, thus establishing himself as a heel in the process.
 This was done to write the match off the card.
 On 23 August, Pac was revealed as Jon Moxley's replacement at All Out against Kenny Omega after Moxley was forced to pull out of the event due to injury.
 At All Out on 31 August, Pac defeated Omega by making him pass out in a crucifix hold (commonly known as the Rings of Saturn or the Brutaliser).
 On the premiere episode of Dynamite on 2 October, Pac defeated Page, thus rekindling their feud.
 At Full Gear on 9 November, Pac was defeated by Page, thereby suffering his first singles loss in AEW.
 Four days later on the 13 November episode of Dynamite, Pac defeated Page to end the feud.

 By the end of 2019 and going into 2020, Pac began a prolonged feud with Kenny Omega.
-After losing to him in a rematch on November 27 episode of Dynamite, Pac began relentlessly pursuing a rubber match.
+After losing to him in a rematch on the Thanksgiving Eve special episode of Dynamite on November 27, Pac began relentlessly pursuing a rubber match.
 After attacking Omega's friend Michael Nakazawa, Omega agreed to the match on 5 February 2020.
 The two wrestled in a 30-minute Iron Man match on the 26 February episode of Dynamite, which Pac lost after the match went to sudden death overtime.
 After the loss, Pac's post-match interview was interrupted by Orange Cassidy, leading to a match between the two being arranged for the Revolution event on 24 February, in which Pac was victorious.